jaknor/terraform-lambda-data-source-issue/README.md

   * The output previous_version_number
 * Execute terraform apply
 * When prompted for lambda_package_file_path enter ./package2.zip
-* You should receive 2 outputs, the current and the previous version
+* You should receive 2 outputs, the current and the previous version (to me this proves the data source is set up correctly)
 * Inside example.tf uncomment the following:
   * The routing_config inside lambda_func_alias
 * Execute terraform apply
 * When prompted for lambda_package_file_path enter ./package3.zip

-You will get an error
+You will get a validation error when it tries to apply the change stating that the version number of the additional_version_weights is not a valid number.